porrey/led-sequencing/README.md

 ## Changing Effects
 Each effect is defined in a separate class.
 One or more effects can be defined but only one can be active.
 The active effect can be changed dynamically while the program is running.

+The four push buttons are used to select a specific animation effect.

 ## Animation Effect Overview
 The files **IEffect.h** and **IEffect.cpp** define a base class for creating animations.